Reporting a repair

-On average, it takes less than 2 minutes to log a repair.
-You can upload photos showing the exact problem and so avoid having to create a long description.
-Your repair is much more likely to be fixed first time if we can see the problem in advance.
+On average, it takes less than 2 minutes to do and you can upload photos to show the exact problem.
+That means you don't have to give a long description, and your repair is much more likely to be fixed first time if we can see the problem in advance.

 Why not give it a go?

 Access to My PA is easy.
 Simply click the button below and follow the instructions.